-Matt Weimann and Barbara discuss a metaphor of green lights about privilege and why we may be oblivious of what is happening around us.
-This post helps you understand how perspective can sway what you believe.
-Please read while you listen!
+Matt Weimann and I discuss Intersectionality about privilege and why we may be oblivious of what is happening around us.
+This post helps understand how perspective can sway what you believe.

-Michaela Loo and Tricia Pettis discuss with Barbara shared their journey how they expanded what they learned about personalized learning to meet the needs of all learners.
+Michaela Loo and Tricia Pettis discuss with me their journey how they expanded what they learned about personalized learning to meet the needs of all learners.

-We explored the different needs that black and white educators have when discussing what systemic racism means for different people and approached from varying perspectives.
+Hedreich Nichols and I explored the different needs that black and white educators have when discussing what systemic racism means for different people from varying perspectives.

-Joan Young, who has a background in psychology and teaching and I decided it was a good idea to discuss some of the issues around emotional health during this pandemic and issues around racism.
+Joan Young with a background in psychology and I decided it was a good idea to discuss some of the issues around emotional health during this pandemic and issues around racism.

 Kecia McDonald and I discussed why mental health deserves to be valued and honored as much as physical health.
 All aspects of health are interrelated and need to have clear and visible support.

-Ilene Winokur and Barbara were sharing ideas during a podcast and decided to record their reflections on our sense of belonging and re-defining our WHY during the COVID-19 pandemic.
+Ilene Winokur and I were sharing ideas during a podcast and decided to record their reflections on our sense of belonging and re-defining our WHY during the COVID-19 pandemic.

 I was sad yet realized how fortunate I am to have connections to family, friends, and people around the world.
 I’m finding the most important things in our lives are the relationships we have.